seriouslysean/vue-3-lazy-examples/README.md

 4. **AsyncMyComponentOnToggle**
    - **Async Loaded:** Not part of the initial chunk.
 Loads asynchronously when toggled on via a button.
 Lifecycle methods run after loading and toggling on.

+### Notes

+These components do not appear to be working as expected and do not prevent hydration from what I can tell.

 5. **MyComponentWhenIdle**
    - **Lazy Hydration:** Hydration is delayed until the browser is idle or after a 2000ms timeout.

 6. **MyComponentWhenVisible**
    - **Lazy Hydration:** Hydration is delayed until the component becomes visible in the viewport.

-### Notes

 7. **MyComponentOnInteraction**
-   - Hydration is supposed to be delayed until the user interacts with the component (e.g., click or focus), but the lifecycle methods still fire.
+   - **Lazy Hydration:** Hydration is delayed until the user interacts with the component (e.g., click or focus).

 8. **MyComponentOnTrigger**
-   - Hydration is intended to be manually triggered by a button click, but the lifecycle methods of the component and click events of the button still fire.
+   - **Lazy Hydration:** Hydration is manually triggered by a variable.